herbsjs/herbsjs.github.io/docs/glues/herbs2rest.md

 #### Authorization

-All usecases must implement the authorize method and receive a user to authenticate.
+All usecases need to implement the authorization method and receive a user for authentication.

 Example: